 \subsection{Initial perturbations}

-Once the initial particle load is ready, we generate the initial perturbations using the \StePSIC code (P\'al et al. 2026, in prep.)\footnote{\url{https://github.com/eltevo/stepsic}}.
-This program supports \Tcube, \Rcube, and \SoneRtwo topologies and can apply either the Zel'dovich approximation (1LPT) or second-order Lagrangian perturbation theory (2LPT).
-Given the cosmology, we compute the linear matter power spectrum at the time of the initial scale factor ($a_{\rm init}$),
+Once the initial particle load is ready, we generated the initial perturbations using the \StePSIC code (P\'al et al. in prep.)\footnote{\url{https://github.com/eltevo/stepsic}}.
+This program supports \Tcube, \Rcube, and \SoneRtwo topologies and can be applied in either the Zel'dovich approximation (1LPT) or second-order Lagrangian perturbation theory (2LPT).
+Given the cosmology, we can compute the linear matter power spectrum at the time of the initial scale factor ($a_{\rm init}$) as